Streeting heckled as he urges progressives to fight the ‘populist right’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Health Secretary Wes Streeting was interrupted by climate protesters on Saturday as he gave a speech urging progressives to fight the “populist right” in a battle of ideas.
+Health Secretary Wes Streeting was interrupted by climate protesters on Saturday, as he gave a speech urging progressives to fight the “cynicism” of the “populist right” in a battle of ideas.

 Two women shouted over him as he used an address to the Fabian Society to call for the centre-left to take on the “miserablist, declinist vision” he said was offered by figures like Reform UK leader Nigel Farage.

-One of the demonstrators, who were both swiftly taken out of the conference hall in central London by security, said she was protesting against the continued subsidisation of Drax power station in North Yorkshire.
+The demonstrators, who were both swiftly taken out of the conference hall in central London by security, said they had voted Labour but were protesting against the continued subsidisation of Drax power station in North Yorkshire.

+Mr Streeting said the Government was implementing policies to bring about change, including by hiring more doctors and cutting NHS waiting lists, adding: “And that’s much better than shouting from the sidelines.”

 “We still believe that there’s time for them to make a difference, but they need to end the subsidies now.”

-After his speech, Mr Streeting joked: “I can’t believe there were only two.”
+“When we voted for Labour we voted for change,” one demonstrator shouted.

-In his keynote address Mr Streeting accused Mr Farage of offering a “miserablist, declinist” vision for Britain
+In his keynote address at the Fabian Society’s new year conference, Mr Streeting took aim at Mr Farage for offering what he described as a “poverty of ambition” for Britain.

+It comes after Mr Farage’s party topped a national opinion poll for the first time, with 26% of the vote, in a survey carried out by Find Out Now on Wednesday.

 “People shouldn’t have to choose between a health service that treats them on time and an NHS free at point of use.